walmartlabs/thorax/README.md

 ### button *{{#button methodName [htmlAttributes...]}}*

-Creates a `button` tag that will call the specified methodName on the view when clicked.
+NARRATIVE: Creates a `button` tag that will call the specified methodName on the view when clicked.
 Arbitrary HTML attributes can also be specified.

-    {{#button "methodName" class="btn"}}Click Me{{/button}}
+    {{#button "fooMethodName" class="btn" type="button"}}Click Me{{/button}}

+And in the template's view class:

+    Thorax.View.extend({
+      ...
+      fooMethodName: function(){
+        console.log('You just clicked a button that triggered a method on a view :)')
+      }
+      ...
+    })

-The tag name may also be specified:
+API: The tag name may also be specified:

     {{#button "methodName" tag="a" class="btn"}}A Link{{/button}}